Get started with the Azure Speech CLI

-In this article, you learn the basic usage patterns of the Speech CLI, a command line tool to use the Speech service without writing code.
-You can quickly test out the main features of the Speech service, without creating development environments or writing any code, to see if your use-cases can be adequately met.
-Additionally, the Speech CLI is production ready and can be used to automate simple workflows in the Speech service, using
+In this article, you'll learn how to use the Speech CLI, a command-line interface, to access Speech services like speech to text, text to speech, and speech translation without writing code.
+The Speech CLI is production ready and can be used to automate simple workflows in the Speech service, using

 .bat or shell scripts.

 This article assumes that you have working knowledge of the command prompt, terminal, or PowerShell.

 Download and install

 Follow these steps to install the Speech CLI on Windows: